 Why we farm

+And we love eating & sharing good food.
 By growing nutrient-rich, delicious food, we hope to help create a healthier future.
+Good food and good farming are not mutually exclusive!

-We want to show how it's possible to raise animal protein ethically in an ecologically responsible way.
+We 'show & tell' how it's possible to raise animal protein ethically in an ecologically responsible way.

 Who we are